Robotech: Robotech: The Shadow Chronicles

-In 2002, Tommy Yune announced development of a new sequel film, which was untitled until 2004 as Robotech: Shadow Force.
+In 2002, Tommy Yune announced development of a new animated sequel.
+Originally announced as a television series with a planned 2004 release date, the project was revealed at Anime Expo 2004 as a feature-length film titled Robotech: Shadow Force.
 The storyline overlaps with and continues from the unresolved ending of the original series.
 The title of the story arc was soon changed to Robotech: The Shadow Chronicles.
 The first trailers with finished animation were shown at Anime Expo and Comic-Con International in 2005.
 It was not until February 2006, when Kevin McKeever, operations coordinator at Harmony Gold, was able to confirm that the pilot movie had been completed.
 After a series of delays, FUNimation Entertainment was finally announced as the home video, broadcast, and theatrical distributor at the 2006 Comic-Con International in San Diego with the possibility of producing further sequels.
 Harmony Gold premiered the movie at various film festivals in 2006, and it was first seen by a public audience at MechaCon on August 9, 2006, where it was showcased as a charity screening to help raise funds for the ongoing Hurricane Katrina and Hurricane Rita recovery effort.
 A limited theatrical run followed in January 2007, and the film was released on DVD on February 6, 2007.
 A two-disc collector's edition was released in November 2007.